-If the idea of a thousand-dollar watch makes you blanche, this might not be the list for you.
-But we find that watches around the $1000 price range offer some of the best value around.
+If the idea of a thousand-dollar watch makes you cringe, this might not be the list for you.
+We find that watches around the $1000 price range offer some of the best value around.
 They combine some of the best features on the market with elegant design, and they manage to do so at a fraction of the price of the best and most expensive luxury watches.

-A watch is an investment.
+A watch is ultimately an investment.
 When you consider that the best watches under $1000 can last a lifetime and offer both a symbol of status and a universal anchor for accessorizing your outfits, that price tag actually makes a whole lot of sense.
 But you also want to make sure you get your money’s worth.
-Let HotRate help with that.
-We’ll spotlight the best watches under $1000 and give you the advice you need to shop smarter.
+HotRate is here to help with that.
+We’ve highlighted the best watches under $1000 and provided some advice you may find useful to help you shop smarter.